A Whale in Paris is a novel for younger readers by Claire Polders & Daniel Presley.

 “Two thumbs up for A Whale in Paris! […] Combining the esprit de corps of the Save Willy movies with the wartime family drama of The Nightingale, Kristin Hannah’s huge bestseller, I say this book is a winner as a read alone or read aloud book.”
 (Piper Pan And Her Merry Band)

-Read an interview with author Claire Polders about the books she read as a kid, and how she and her husband came to write A Whale in Paris.
+- Interview with me about the books I read as a kid, and how my husband and I came to write A Whale in Paris.

-A Whale in Paris made it on multiple lists:
+A Whale in Paris swam onto multiple lists:

-- the Scholastic 50 Magical Books for Summer List
+- Scholastic 50 Magical Books for Summer List

-- the Barnes&Noble List 10 New Middle Grade Books We Love
+- Barnes&Noble List 10 New Middle Grade Books We Love